phamhanh/TempehWarden/README.md

 to vary the setpoint over time.&nbsp;</p>
 <p></p>
 <p>For temperature and humidity probes,
-CellarWarden supports up to two DHT11/DHT22/AM2302 temperature/humidity sensors connected to RPi GPIO pins.
-In addition, up to eight Dallas One-Wire (DS18B20) temperature sensors can be connected to the RPi and monitored by CellarWarden.
+TempehWarden supports up to two DHT11/DHT22/AM2302 temperature/humidity sensors connected to RPi GPIO pins.
+In addition, up to eight Dallas One-Wire (DS18B20) temperature sensors can be connected to the RPi and monitored by TempehWarden.
 As well, up to two door switches can be monitored to ensure that&nbsp;cellar or fermentation doors have not been left open